-As November bids us adieu, the daylight hours continue to shorten leaving many of us in the dark for the rest of the evening.
+As November bids us adieu this week, the daylight hours continue to shorten leaving many of us in the dark for the rest of the evening.

 Yet if your client has landscape lighting they can still enjoy their outdoor space for hours to come.
 Lighting also becomes far more important for safety in the winter so follow these tips to get their exterior lights ready for winter.

 If your customer is complaining about their lights appearing dim even though they are working, a good cleaning might be in order.
-Bugs, dirt and other detritus can be blocking the light.
+Bugs, dirt, and other detritus can block the light.
 Shut off power to the unit before cleaning.
 Before working on a fixture check for nests that wasps or other stinging insects might have built.

 Extreme swings in temperatures can shorten the lifespan of a bulb.
 Change out bulbs as soon as possible when one burns out, otherwise nearby bulbs receive more voltage, which can also shorten bulb life.
 Talk to your clients about switching to LEDs, as they last three to 10 years longer and perform better in the cold.